EdvardSire/keyboard/README.md

 ## Arrow keys and Function keys

 Other small keyboard usually have the arrow keys in the bottom right corner.
 This keyboard footprint doesn't allow for that, but I don't mind because I think it can be done better.
-Like with the numbers i find it efficient to not have to move from the home row, and since the arrow keys only require three fingers I can use the right pinky to momentary switch layers.
+Like with the numbers i find it efficient to let the fingers stay on the home row, and since the arrow keys only require three fingers I can use the right pinky to momentary switch layer.
 I later placed function keys on the left side of this almost empty layer.

 ![Arrows keyboard](/images/keyboard-layout-arrows-initial.png)